30+ Classic Hole-in-the-Wall Bars That Have Survived the Decades

 Boise, Idaho

 Founded in 1936, Boise's oldest bar was still popular enough in 2017 to be named Uber's most popular destination in Idaho.
 What have they done right?
-Maybe it's the jukebox, the billiards, or the prime location for access by bikers and university students, but our money's on the cheap drinks — with wells and domestic drafts starting at just $3.
+Maybe it's the jukebox, the billiards, or the prime location for access by bikers and university students, but our money's on the cheap drinks.

 Kelly's Westport Inn in Kansas City, Missouri